 In order to be admitted as a regular student, the following items are required:

 - A completed official application for admission.
 (A WCC application form is available via the college’s Internet web site at https://apply.vccs.edu/oa/launch.action.);

-- Official transcripts from high school and all colleges/universities attended may be required in specific programs;
+- Official transcripts from high school and all colleges/universities attended should be submitted at time of application;

 - Placement test scores (if necessary).